akaimody123/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+1. In the future i should use a class to store data in the previous frame.
+SO that if some lane lines are not detected correctly in current frame i can use the previous value.
+2. Under very bright and shaded area, detection is tricky.
+It could be improved.